THE W.A. FRANKE COLLEGE OF BUSINESS

 Renee Teran ('78) 2003

-Renee Teran, 1978 B.S. in business administration and communications.
-Ms. Teran currently is the president of Polaris Business Solutions (San Diego, California).
-She was the principal of a San Diego based New York Life insurance practice (Lorena International) specializing in asset preservation of world wide, executive benefit planning and investment consultation to companies.
-In 1991 she received the NAU Alumni Achievement Award.
-1998 FCB Centennial Alumni; 2003 FCB Alumni & Faculty Hall of Fame.
+Renee Teran,1978 BSBA in business administration and communications.
+Ms. Teran currently is the Principal of Lorena Global Enterprises, San Diego, California.
+She was the principal of the San Diego based New York Life insurance practice, Lorena International, specializing in asset preservation of world wide, executive benefit planning, and investment consultation to companies.

 Jana Turner ('77) 2005